 In accordance with its stated intention to involve lay people and members of the public in its affairs and its governance, and to extend the transparency and demonstrate the fairness of its operations, the Alliance has constituted an Ethics Committee.

-The Ethics Committee, consisting of four lay persons, will be convened to hear complaints against the Alliance itself, or its personnel.
+The Ethics Committee, consisting of three lay persons, will be convened to hear complaints against the Alliance itself, or its personnel.
 The Ethics Committee will also consider Conflicts of Interest, or potential Conflicts of Interest where they arise or are notified.

 Concerns will be recorded by the Registrar on the date that they are raised.